The Last Outlaw (miniseries): Production

-The mini-series was made by Pegasus Productions, the company of Ian Jones and Browyn Binns.
-They had made the hugely popular mini-series Against the Wind.
+The mini-series was made by Pegasus Productions, the company of Ian Jones and Browyn Binns, who made the hugely popular mini-series Against the Wind.
 Jones had long been interested in the story of Ned Kelly and did extensive research.
 "I recognised the impossibility of his situation in a frontier society," said Jones.
 "He was the centre of a tragedy which could have been avoided."
 Jones wanted to make the series in part to make amends for his dissatisfaction with the 1970 film Ned Kelly.